groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 being whether the certificate is trusted or not.
 - __Intermediate Certificate__ - With blue text.
 This certificate is not
 a root certificate, but it is signed by another certificate
-- __ Less than 6 months at expiration__ - With orange/yellow text.
-This certificate is at
+- __ Less than 6 months to expiration__ - With orange/yellow text.
+This certificate is
 less than 6 months from expiration
 - __Expired__ - With red text.
 The certificate has already expired.
 This does not mean that it is no longer usable, but it is not valid for files signed after the date of